 Get used to these words: gay, dumb, stupid, lame, suck, and a bunch of more profane ones.
 If you’re going to start a blog, you better grow some thick skin to deal with this one simple fact: some people will not like you.
 If you’re going to get hurt over that, either stop or get over it quick.

 Grow some thick skin and realize that being insulted is better than being ignored.
 Keep going anyways.

 If you say you’re going to do something, just do it.

 Get Good Photos

-Attention new bloggers: If you want to do one thing to make you blog really stand out, you need to get good photos.
+Attention new bloggers: If you want to start a blog and do one thing to make you blog really stand out, you need to get good photos.

 Good photos can make or break a site design.
 Great photos can turn a stock theme that everyone and their brother has into a semi-professional looking site that’s instantly recognized as yours.

-So many people neglect this area and putting a little effort in nailing this down will be huge in setting your site & you apart as you learn how to start a blog.
+So many people neglect this area, but putting a little effort into nailing this can be huge in setting your site and you apart as you learn how to start a blog.

-I’m never can understand how people are willing to spend $5,000 on a custom site design and are unwilling to spend a couple hundred bucks getting a decent photo of their mug (instagrams don’t count).
+I can never understand how people are willing to spend $5,000 on a custom site design and unwilling to spend a couple hundred bucks getting a decent photo of their mug (Instagram selfies don’t count).
 Get good photos – people will notice.
 If you’re in the Chicago or Napa Valley area, I highly recommend Spyr (they do all my photos).

 Life –> Blog not Blog –> Life